Hosamov/exclusions-db/README.md

   added.
 Also added placeholder values for description and and detailed description textareas in new-exclusion.pug.

+## 9/14/2023
+- ✔ Edited individual PENDING exclusion to display '__/__/__' in "date", "effective", and "expires on" lines.
+Edited exclusions.pug.

 ## PLANNED FEATURES:
-- Email users - opt in when new exclusion has been added to the list
+- Email users - opt in to see when new exclusion has been added to the list
-- Mark/highlight newest additions (within past day)
+- Include list of RCWs/Policy points to choose from during exclusion creation process.
+- Add sort by expiring soon.

-### Originally created: 11/29/2022; Last edited 7/27/2023
+### Originally created: 11/29/2022; Last edited: 9/14/2023